 5. What Happens if You Lose Your Job?

 Some lenders provide forbearance options for financial hardship situations.
 For example, SoFi’s unemployment protection allows eligible members to temporarily put loans on hold if they lose their job through no fault of their own.
-Our Career Strategy team then helps those members find new jobs.
+Our Career Coaching team then helps those members find new jobs.